Rifandye/Bullseye-old/README.md

 ---

-Bullseye - Your Destination for Seamless Shopping Experience
+Bullseye - Your Destination for Seamless Shopping Experience!